jmmonte2/credit-card/README.md

 </p>

 # Credit Card
-Credit card is a java application that generates credit card numbers and pins for new accounts.
-It also allows user to login and view balance.
+Credit card is a back end application that generates credit card numbers and pins for new accounts.
 After the key information is generated it is stored in an SQLite database by use of JDBC API.
 The program implements Luhn's algorithm to validate all cards issued.